 Since 2015, the Company has focused on the redevelopment and extension of the Group's existing properties.
 The Group has reported a pipeline of €0.4 billion scheduled for ongoing investment in redevelopment projects.
-The Company has postponed planned investments in redevelopments for 2020 to 2022/2023 as part of its action plan for strengthening the liquidity due to the impact of COVID-19 on its operations.
+The Company has postponed planned investments in redevelopments for the period from 2020 to 2022/2023 as part of its action plan for strengthening its liquidity due to the impact of COVID-19 on its operations.